tytydraco/yessleep/out/It_is_my_1500th_day_living_on_the_surface_of_an_exoplanet.md

 What killed me was a lack of human contact, on the flipside.
-With a two-ply yarn, I made myself a noose to kill myself with, but changed my mind at the last moment.
+With a two-ply yarn, I made a noose to kill myself with, but changed my mind at the last moment.
 As animals started disappearing from my hunting grounds, food was becoming harder to find.
 Quicker animals I lamed because they were too fast.